|Academic unit:||Law and Legal Studies|

 The anticipated start date for the position will be July 1, 2018.
-The deadline for applications is August 31, 2017.
+Consideration of candidates will begin on September 20, 2017.

 Candidates should submit a signed letter of application, an up-to-date curriculum vitae, three of their most influential publications, and a vision statement of no longer than five pages (including a summary of the proposed research, a statement of research leadership, and a plan for developing or fostering research across boundaries and/or disciplinary strengths) directly to:

 Professor Karen Schwartz, Chair, CRC Recruitment Committee c/o Laurie Jaeger

 Office of the Dean, Faculty of Public Affairs D391 Loeb Building

 1125 Colonel By Drive Ottawa, ON, Canada K1S SB6

 Email: email@example.com – (Subject Line “CRC Tier l”)